Are you considering taking out a fast cash loan? Before you borrow, take a careful look at your options.

 Payday loans don’t require a credit check; they don’t require much at all.
-The loan application process is simple: all you typically need to qualify for one is a paycheck, a bank account, and a pulse.
+The loan application process is easy: to qualify you will need a paycheck and a bank account.

 Repayment terms are also simple.
 The money is due from your next paycheck and is limited to a few hundred dollars.
 Payday loans are used to pay for necessary monthly bills when you can’t afford to pay them.

 Other big problems can quickly snowball if you cannot repay your first payday loan.
-You’ll be charged a late fee for missing the payment and probably need to take out a rollover loan to cover it, which will send you spiraling into the payday loan trap.
+Expect to be charged a late fee for missing the payment and will need to take out a rollover loan to cover it.

 Installment Loan vs. Payday Loan: The Key Differences

 - Cost to borrow: Installment loans range between 3% and 36%, while payday loans can range from 200% to 450%.

-- Qualification requirements: Installment loans are only given to borrowers who can be reasonably expected to repay them, while payday loans are designed to catch borrowers who are struggling financially.
+- Qualification requirements: Installment loans are only given to borrowers who can repay them, while payday loans are created to catch borrowers with financial problems.
 This means it’s easy for borrowers will good credit to qualify for a lower interest rate.
 In contrast, borrowers with poor credit will have a harder time meeting the application requirements and will be turned down or charged higher interest rates.

-- Repayment period: Installment loans spread repayment out over longer terms with a fixed monthly payment, while payday loans require you to pay back the full balance plus excessive interest or fees by your next paycheck.
+- Repayment period: Installment loans spread repayment over longer terms with a fixed monthly payment.
+In contrast, payday loans require you to pay back the full balance plus excessive interest or fees by your next paycheck.